KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 ##### Physionet 2017: "AF Classification from a Short Single Lead ECG Recording: The PhysioNet/Computing in Cardiology Challenge 2017"

--> Single-lead short-team (1 minute) ECGs dataset for classification of Sinus Rythm, Atrial Flutter, Noise rythm and Other
+-> Single-lead short-term (1 minute) ECGs dataset for classification of Sinus Rythm, Atrial Flutter, Noise rythm and Other

 ##### Physionet 2016: "Classification of Heart Sound Recordings: The PhysioNet/Computing in Cardiology Challenge 2016"